Breast uplift surgery

 Breast uplift surgery usually takes around two to three hours to complete.
 Your surgeon will make several cuts on your breasts.
 The exact number and position of the cuts will vary, depending on the technique your surgeon uses.

-Your surgeon will remove skin from around the area around your nipples (areola) and/or from under your breasts.
+Your surgeon will remove skin from the area around your nipples (areola) and/or from under your breasts.
 They’ll then re-shape your breasts.
 Your surgeon may then re-position your nipples and reduce the size of your areola to suit the new shape.

 When the operation is finished, your surgeon will close the cuts with stitches or skin-closure strips.
 They may wrap your breasts in a supportive dressing or use tape for support.